ngxp/environment/README.md

 ## Usage

-In the `main.ts` file of your Angular application wrap the bootstrap logic with `fetchEnvironment(...)`.
+In the `main.ts` file of your Angular application wrap the bootstrap logic with `fetchEnvironment(...)` and add the `ENVIRONMENT` provider to the `platformBrowserDynamic` function

 ```ts
 fetchEnvironment().then(env => {